benha04/geariq/README.md

 There are two common ways to run locally: with Docker Compose or running services directly.

+Note: During early development we include small "stub" products in the marketplace adapters (Impact, CJ, Rakuten) for categories like snowboards and helmets so natural-language queries such as "snowboarding" return representative items without live API keys.
+Remove or replace these stubs when wiring real retailer APIs.

 ### Option A — Docker Compose (recommended for a full stack)

 ```bash